-Situated at 36 Beaumont Street, between the Ashmolean Museum and the Sackler Library, the Institute of Archaeology houses academic, research and administrative staff as well as more lecture and seminar rooms.
-In common with the offices at South Parks Road, the site is open to students and staff throughout the working day, and therefore serves as a centre where all can meet, and in particular in its grand library.
-The offices at Beaumont Street also contain important archives of the School.
+Situated at 36 Beaumont Street, between the Ashmolean Museum and the Sackler Library, the Institute of Archaeology houses academic, research and degree-programme administrative staff as well as more lecture and seminar rooms.
+In common with the offices at South Parks Road, the site is open to students and staff throughout the working day, and therefore serves as a centre where all can meet, particularly in its library.
+The offices at Beaumont Street also contain important archives and the Archaeological Imaging Unit.